AND-Data/AND-Data/README.md

 ## About

 Hi, my name is Andre.
-I'm a data analyst at a company in the electrical sectory.
+I'm a data engineer at Globo.
 I love to travel and read.

 ## Languages